vrutkovs/slides-developing-k8s-with-k8s/slides.md

 ![sippy](imgs/sippy.png)

 Note:
-Openshift currently runs ~40000 prowjobs per days, so its hard to keep up with the state of problems.
+Openshift currently runs ~40000 prowjobs per day, so its hard to keep up with the state of problems.
 And - you guessed it - we created another tool to help with that.
 Introducing Sippy, but first a word from our sponsor.

 ---
 <!-- .slide: class="image-only" -->